 The battery has a gross capacity of 60.0 kWh and a net usable capacity of 59.0 kWh, with a 1.0 kWh buffer (1.7%) for battery protection.
 With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system.

-Under the WLTP (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 495 to 491 km (308-305 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels can increase energy consumption and subsequently reduce the overall range.
+Under the WLTP (Worldwide Harmonized Light Vehicles Test Procedure) standard, the maximum rated range is 495 km (308 miles).
+Depending on the configuration and options such as wheel size, the rated range can be as low as 491 km (305 miles).
+Larger wheels generally increase energy consumption and reduce range.

-The vehicle's energy consumption is rated at 11.9 kWh/100 km for the base model and 12.0 kWh/100 km for the top-tier model under the WLTP test cycle.
+WLTP energy consumption is 11.9 kWh/100 km for the base configuration and 12.0 kWh/100 km for the highest-consumption configuration.

 For more details about the range, see real-world data and range listings on this model’s range and consumption page.

 The vehicle supports fast DC charging with a maximum power of 170 kW.
-Charging from 0% to 100% takes approximately 70 minutes, while a typical 10% to 80% charge takes about 32 minutes with an average charging speed of 76 kW.
+A 0–100% charge takes approximately 70 minutes.
+A typical 10–80% session takes about 32 minutes at an average power of 76 kW.

-In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 17 kWh/100 km, the trip would take about 9 hours and 38 minutes, needing four charging stops from 0% to 48%, totaling 78 minutes of charging time.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 18.9 kWh/100 km, the trip would take about 9 hours and 51 minutes, needing five charging stops from 0% to 45%, totaling 92 minutes of charging time.

 Onboard Charger

-The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full 0–100% charge in about 5 hours and 21 minutes with a standard home setup.
+The standard onboard charger supports AC charging at up to 11 kW.
+A full 0–100% charge takes about 5 hours and 21 minutes with a suitable home charging setup.

 Charge Port

-The charge port is at the left rear corner, making it easy to back into charging stations.
+The charge port is at the left rear corner, which suits charging stalls that require backing in.

-The connector types vary between different markets.
-This model uses NACS for North America and CCS Combo 2 for Europe.
-For complete specifications for all markets, refer to the full specifications.
+Connector types vary by market.
+This model uses NACS in North America and CCS Combo 2 in Europe.
+See the full specifications for market-specific details.

 Drivetrain